Systems & Platform Design

 The user base is extraordinarily broad.
 On one end, a small business setting up a website.
 On the other, billion dollar corporations pushing terabytes of data, some of whom hire people whose entire job is to be an expert in Akamai.
 Internal professional services teams also manage configurations on behalf of massive clients.
 The range of technical ability across that user base is enormous.

 The product had been built by dozens of teams over more than a decade, none with a holistic view of the experience.
 It was powerful, and nobody else could do what it did, so that power carried it for a long time.
-But it was a monolith.
-Overstuffed.
-Disjointed.
-Unopinionated.
+But it was a monolith, overstuffed and disjointed, with no opinion about how anything should be done.
 An everything tool built on an everything architecture.
 Almost no single person, even internally, knew how to use all of it.

 Over time, the competitive landscape shifted.
 Newer platforms were gaining ground, and the gap between what we offered technically and what we offered experientially was becoming harder to justify.
 The project was greenlit as a ground-up redesign.

 I led the UX design for this project from its earliest stages.
-It was a large, cross-functional effort that touched product, engineering, architecture, and UX simultaneously, and I was the primary point of continuity across all of it on the design side.
-Researchers, tech writers, and junior designers contributed throughout, with the team composition shifting as the project moved through phases, but the design direction and major decisions ran through me.
+It was a large, cross-functional effort that touched product, engineering, architecture, and UX simultaneously, and I was the primary point of continuity on the design side throughout.
+Researchers, tech writers, and junior designers contributed across phases as the team composition shifted, and I held the design vision and drove the major decisions from start to finish.

 Day to day, my work split between hands-on design and cross-functional coordination.
 A significant amount of my time went into working through concepts with product and engineering, demoing progress to stakeholders, and presenting to large customers who needed to see that the experience they'd been asking for was actively being built.
 I built the prototype using an AI-assisted development tool, which made it possible to put a working, interactive version of the design in front of people early and often.